slequime/nosoi/cran-comments.md

-## This version 1.0.1
+## This version 1.0.2
-In this version I fix the warnings triggered by failing to rebuild two vignettes on certain OS.
+In this version I fix the errors triggered by the update of tibble to version 3.0.0.

 ## Test environments
 * local OS X install, R 3.6.2